lcodePy-team/lcodePy/docs/index.rst

 LCODE is a free software for numerical simulation of particle beam-driven plasma wakefield acceleration.
-LCODE is based on the quasistatic approximation, capable of simulation in 2D and 3D geometry, and can use GPUs and CPUs.
+LCODE is based on the quasistatic approximation, is capable of simulating in 2D and 3D geometries, and can use GPUs and CPUs.

 For now, this is new and experimental software.
 This is a complete overhaul of the old C version in Python.